Syndactyly is the fusion of soft tissue and bone of the finger. This article details the aetiology, diagnosis, and treatment of syndactyly.

 Syndactyly is generally treated in the first 24 months.
 This is influenced by the finger(s), webspace, and length discrepancies

 Patient care should be individualised.
 In the immediate setting, patient education and family counselling are essential.
 This should all be managed by a multi-disciplinary team.

 Timing of surgery

-Syndactyly release should be performed by school-age and ideally before age 2.
+Syndactyly release should be performed by after the age of 1 and ideally before age 2.
 The exact timing is influenced by the type of finger and webspace involvement.

 - Later surgery if "similar" digits are involved (e.g. ring-long, long-index) as a larger hand enables a technically more straightforward operation with more predictable results

 Surgery aims to separate digits, create minimal scarring and respect the web space.
 This is performed through a combination of flaps and grafts adhering to the following principles: